Book of Silk (album)

 Book of Silk is the fourth album of Tin Hat Trio.
 It is a modern chamber music work, encompassing jazz in the Django and Grappelli vein with a haunting, acoustic soundscape that might have served as a film score.

 Reception

-Reviews were uniformly positive, with critics noting the more introspective and entirely instrumental turn (save for the closing lullaby).
+Reviews were uniformly positive, with critics noting the more introspective and entirely instrumental turn, save for the closing lullaby.
+That final track, with lyrics by Mike Coykendall, was a response to the death of guitarist Mark Orton's wife Lauren in a rafting accident.